Sam Gabrail

 Terraform Cloud offers self-hosted agents, which allow you to run Terraform operations within your own infrastructure for enhanced security and control.
 Say you want to automate infrastructure that lives in VMware on-premises.
 Instead of opening your corporation's firewall inbound to allow Terraform Cloud to provision infrastructure in vSphere, you would use self-hosted agents that run in vSphere.
 These agents require port 443 to be opened outbound on your firewalls.
 This is a more secure solution and one that your security team will have a much better chance of approving.

 The drift detection feature in Terraform Cloud is designed to identify and manage configuration drift in your infrastructure deployments.
 Configuration drift refers to any changes made to your infrastructure resources that are not managed by Terraform.
 By periodically scanning and comparing the desired state defined in your Terraform configuration with the actual state of your deployed resources, drift detection helps you identify inconsistencies.
-When a drift is detected, Terraform Cloud notifies you and provides a detailed report highlighting the specific resources and attributes that have deviated from the desired state.
-This feature enables you to quickly identify and address any unauthorized or unintended changes, ensuring the integrity and consistency of your infrastructure over time.
-By leveraging drift detection, you can maintain better control and visibility of your infrastructure deployments, helping to prevent configuration drift and its potential impact on your applications and services.

 The Terraform Cloud private registry is a feature available to organizations using Terraform Cloud that allows them to share Terraform providers and Terraform modules internally within their organization.
 It functions similarly to the public Terraform Registry, offering support for versioning and a searchable list of available providers and reusable Terraform modules.
-The private registry uses the organization's configured Version Control System (VCS) integrations and defers to the VCS provider for most management tasks, such as releasing new versions.
-Private modules and providers are only accessible to members of the organization where they are added, ensuring that sensitive infrastructure code remains secure and accessible only to authorized users.
-By utilizing the Terraform Cloud private registry, organizations can streamline their infrastructure management processes and promote collaboration while maintaining control over their infrastructure code.

-As of the writing of this post, this is the current Terraform Cloud and Terraform Enterprise pricing plans.
+As of the writing of this post, this is the current Terraform Cloud and Terraform Enterprise pricing plans:

-Terraform Cloud offers a free tier for small teams and paid plans for larger teams with additional collaboration and governance features.
-The Free and Standard plans are based on the number of managed resources.
-A "Managed Resource" refers to a resource within a Terraform Cloud managed state file that meets the following conditions: it is recorded in the state file starting from the initial execution of a terraform plan or terraform apply command.
-This definition excludes "Null Resources" and "terraform_data" from being considered Managed Resources.
+A "Managed Resource" refers to a resource within a Terraform Cloud managed state file that meets the following conditions: it is recorded in the state file starting from the initial execution of a [.code]terraform plan[.code] or [.code]terraform apply[.code] command.
+This definition excludes [.code]Null Resources[.code] and [.code]terraform_data[.code] from being considered Managed Resources.

 The difference between Terraform Cloud and Terraform Enterprise is that Terraform Enterprise is self-managed, whereas Terraform Cloud is a SaaS offering by HashiCorp.
 Some organizations may require a Self-managed platform such as Terraform Enterprise for security and compliance purposes.
 Terraform OSS is the open-source version of Terraform.